A Local’s Guide to the Best Toronto Gardens

 Address: 2075 Queen St E, Toronto, ON

 Kew Gardens Park is my favourite park in Toronto.
 It is located in the heart of the Beaches neighbourhood.
 It’s a lovely spot, with beautifully manicured gardens that change with the seasons.
-I especially love the tulips and Magnolia trees in spring.
+I especially coming here when the tulips and Magnolia trees are in bloom.

 The historic Gardener’s Cottage, which is surrounded by even more flowers, is also worth a visit.
-Also located within the park is a large playground for kids, and the wading pool opens each summer.
+You can also find a large playground for kids, and the wading pool that opens in the summer.

-After your visit, you can take a walk along the Beaches Boardwalk or spend the day at Woodbine Beach.
-There are also many fantastic outdoor patio restaurants worth visiting if you are in the area.
+I will often take a walk along the Beaches Boardwalk or spend the day at Woodbine Beach after a stroll through Kew Gardens.
+Our family also often heads to Queen Street to enjoy some refreshments at one of the many fantastic outdoor patio restaurants in the area.

 Address: 5 Glen Everest Rd, Scarborough, ON

-Rosetta McClain Gardens is a small but beautiful spot in the east end of Toronto, not far from the Beaches.
+Rosetta McClain Gardens is a small but beautiful garden in the east end of Toronto, not far from the Beaches neighbourhood.

-It’s a quiet place, perfect for a stroll along the paved paths, with lots of flowers to enjoy and a rock fountain in the middle.
-There’s even a rose garden and a gazebo that adds to the charm.
+It’s generally a quiet place, perfect for a stroll along the paved paths, with lots of flowers to enjoy and a rock fountain in the middle.
+There’s even a rose garden and a gazebo that adds to the beauty.

 Address: 201 Guildwood Pkwy, Scarborough, ON

-Guild Park and Gardens in Scarborough, near The Bluffs, is one of Toronto’s most unique parks.
-It’s not just about the gardens here—it’s also a sculptural sanctuary, with pieces of historic Toronto architecture and relics scattered throughout the grounds.
+Now if you’re looking one of Toronto’s most unique parks you’ll want to add the Guild Park and Gardens to your list.
+It’s not just about the gardens here – it’s also a sculptural sanctuary, with pieces of historic Toronto architecture and relics scattered throughout the grounds.

 5. St. James Park